oxen-io/oxen-mq/README.md

 It is not required to use this library to interact with loki components as a client: this is mainly intended to abstract away much of the server-side handling.

+[//]: # It's unclear what this is trying to convey
+[//]: # Also, a general purpose client could be useful...?

 All messages are encrypted (using x25519).

+[//]: # Might be worth mentioning that this is done ZMQ in a transparent way.

 This library makes minimal use of mutexes, and none in the hot paths of the code, instead mostly relying on ZMQ sockets for synchronization; for more information on this (and why this is generally much better performing and more scalable) see the ZMQ guide documentation on the topic.

 ## Basic message structure

+[//]: # An example message (in its entirety) would be useful

 LokiMQ messages consist of 1+ part messages where the first part is a string command and remaining parts are command-specific data.